Danny024/3d_point_cloud_segmentation/README.md

 🌍 This 3D Point Cloud Segmentation Python application leverages the Segment Anything Model (SAM) to process and segment 3D point clouds.
 It transforms point cloud data into a spherical projection, applies SAM-based segmentation to generate masks, and maps the segmented colors back to the 3D point cloud, producing a visually rich .las file for visualization in tools like CloudCompare.

 This code is useful when you have a point cloud that has no data annotation and you don't have to go through the hassle of annotating a point cloud.
-The code performs a zero shot segmentation
+The code performs a zero shot segmentation.
+You can experiment with code if you have a .las pointcloud. you can alternatively train a deep learning model to segment point cloud by annotating the point cloud on Cloud Compare.

 ---
 ![pointcloud](segmented_pointcloud.gif)